Breakdown of quantization in nonlinear Thouless pumping: Displacement correction in Bloch state pumping

 The first term on the right hand side is responsible for the Berry curvature appearing in the expression of the average displacement, while the second term on the right hand side is due to nonlinear effects, and will lead to an additional displacement.
-The average displacement is